sonatype/nexus-blobstore-s3/README.md

 Installing
 ----------

+See `install.sh`.
+This copies the nexus-blobstore-s3 jar file to the right place and updates the configuration files.
+Use at your own risk.

-To install, Copy nexus-blobstore-s3-*.jar and the AWS SDK bundle jar into the nexus/deploy subdirectory.
+Alternatively, copy nexus-blobstore-s3-*.jar and the AWS SDK bundle jar into the nexus/deploy subdirectory.

 Start the bundle from the Nexus Repository console: